alkhonain/Customer-Experience-Analysis/README.md

 # Customer Experience Analysis Project
-The project idea is predict the customer mode regarding to the reviews by analyzing the written text and know the customer behaviour
+The project idea is predict the customer mode regarding to the reviews by analyzing the written text and know the customer behaviour using R language

 ## Dataset